 This course deals with the emergence and progress of women’s rights as an idea and a social movement, especially with women’s struggle to win the vote.
 It is concerned with the origins, theories, goals, tactics, accomplishments, and shortcomings of this major movement for social change.
 Prerequisite: HIST 200

+.
 313 Upstate History (US) F. Dudden

 The political, social, and cultural history of Upstate New York State, with the primary emphasis on Central New York in the first half of the 19th century.
 Frontier displacement of Native Americans, the Erie Canal, the Second Great Awakening, utopian communities and perfectionism, radical anti-slavery, and women’s rights are among the topics considered.
 Students are encouraged to use local primary sources in their research projects.
-Prerequisites: HIST 103
+Prerequisites: HIST 103,

 or AP credit in U.S. history, or permission of instructor.
 314 The Reconstruction Era (US) F. Dudden

 Reconstructing the South after secession and civil war, and after the emancipation of some four million slaves, was arguably the greatest deliberately undertaken social project in American history.
 It began almost as soon as the war broke out, in captured territory in 1861, and lasted until the so-called Compromise of 1877 withdrew the last federal troops from the South.
 There is limited coverage of wartime events and military history.
 Topics from political history include the presidencies of Andrew Johnson and U.S. Grant, impeachment, Radical Reconstruction, the Reconstruction (13th, 14th, and 15th) Amendments, the uneasy coalitions and terrorist violence that marked southern politics in those years, and the process known as “Redemption.”
 The course also deals with topics drawn from social and cultural history, African-American history, women’s history, and contemporaneous developments in the North and the West.
 Prerequisites: HIST 200

-316 The United States in Vietnam, 1945–1975 (US)
+.
+316 The United States in Vietnam, 1945–1975 (US) A. Rotter

 The origins, progress, and consequences of the U.S. war in Vietnam.
 The course opens with a chronological overview of the war and U.S. decision making, then examines several key interpretations of American intervention, explores special topics on the war (including antiwar protest and the war as an international event), and concludes with a look at the legacy of the war.
 318 African American History: African Background to Emancipation (US) C. Banner-Haley

 This is a course in the history of African American people from 1619 to 1865.
 The emphasis is on the transition from Africa to the New World, the slavery experience, and the transition from slavery to freedom.
 The ideology of racism, the formation of racial identity within the diaspora, and the importance of African American culture are also studied.
 (When HIST 318ES